Leniency Designs: An Operator's Manual: Standard Errors

-Recently, for the single-instrument case, \textcite{AngKo24} give a more optimistic take on the weak instrument problem: they observe that, for the case with known leniency, the usual standard error only leads to overly optimistic inference if the correlation between $\sum_i \varepsilon_i\tilde{\ell}_i$ (the numerator of $\hat{\beta}^*-\beta$) and $\sum_i x_i\tilde{\ell}_i$ (the denominator) is very high; if not, the weak instruments blow up the standard error with $\hat{\varepsilon}_i$ even more than if we used the robust \textcite{yap25} approach that uses $\hat{\varepsilon}_{i0}$ (which in this case coincides with the Anderson-Rubin test).
+Recently, for the single-instrument case, \textcite{AngKo24} give a more optimistic take on the weak instrument problem: they observe that, for the case with known leniency, the usual standard error only leads to overly optimistic inference if the correlation between $\frac{1}{n}\sum_i \varepsilon_i\tilde{\ell}_i$ (the numerator of $\hat{\beta}^*-\beta$) and $\frac{1}{n}\sum_i x_i\tilde{\ell}_i$ (the denominator) is very high; if not, the weak instruments blow up the standard error with $\hat{\varepsilon}_i$ even more than if we used the robust \textcite{yap25} approach that uses $\hat{\varepsilon}_{i0}$ (which in this case coincides with the Anderson-Rubin test).
 This correlation parameter can be thought of as a measure of endogeneity, since it corresponds to the correlation between $\varepsilon_i$ and $x_i$ under homoskedasticity.
-But severe selection biases leading to very high endogeneity are unlikely in many applications; hence, \textcite{AngKo24} argue, the delta method approximation may be good enough for the usual standard errors not to be misleading.
-We show in the appendix that an analogous argument applies to the UJIVE estimator with many instruments and controls: the only difference is the correlation parameter uses the UJIVE leave-out leniency measure rather than $\tilde{\ell}_i$; while the correlation parameter no longer directly links to endogeneity due to the more complicated variance structure, it can be bounded by placing bounds on the treatment effects.
-In most applications these weak instrument issues are moot, as the variation in leniency (as measured by $\sqrt{K}\times E[F]$) will be substantial.
-But if variation is small and high correlation cannot be ruled out, using $\hat{\varepsilon}_{i0}$ to compute standard errors with the above weak-instrument test may be prudent.\footnote{\Textcite{MiSu22} develop a weak-instrument pretest, designed to check validity of delta-method based standard errors regardless of the value of the correlation parameter, from a variant of the JIVE estimator.
-As they discuss, using the pre-test comes with a power sacrifice: if one switches between conventional and weak-instrument robust inference procedures using the pre-test, one needs to use larger critical values than the conventional 1.96 to account for possible type I and type II errors in the pretest.}
+But severe selection biases leading to very high endogeneity are unlikely in many applications; in such cases, the usual standard errors will not mislead.
+We show in \Cref{sec:derivations} that an analogous argument applies to the UJIVE estimator with many instruments and controls: the only difference is the correlation parameter uses the UJIVE leave-out leniency measure rather than $\tilde{\ell}_i$.
+While this correlation parameter no longer directly maps to endogeneity due to the more complicated variance structure, it can still be bounded by placing bounds on the treatment effects.
+In most applications these weak instrument issues are moot, as the variation in leniency (as measured by $\sqrt{K}\times (E[F]-1)$) will be substantial.
+But if the variation is small and a high correlation parameter cannot be ruled out, using $\hat{\varepsilon}_{i0}$ to compute standard errors with the above weak-instrument test may be prudent.